anusii/keypod/installers/README.md

 # KeyPod Installers

-Flutter supports multiple platform targets and the app will run native on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.
-Flutter functionality is essentially identical across all platforms so the experience across different platforms will be very similar.
+Flutter supports multiple platforms so that Flutter based apps will run native and similarly on Android, iOS, Linux, MacOS, and Windows, as well as directly in a browser from the web.

 ## Prerequisite